wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 time to reach the threshold.

 Ideally you'd want to see the distribution of each of the tokens in the output to make an informed decision about the temperature and Top-P values, but you can't do that.
-I'm not 100% sure why this information isn't available, but my guess is that it would expose too many details of the internal to the user of the LLM.
+So tuning the temperature is a bit of an arcane art.

 At this point I understand that you're probably thinking that this is a lot to get through.
 And it is.
 I've included an interactive notebook that demonstrates Top-P